Using Project EDDIE Materials

-Adapting EDDIE materials for your Classroom
+How to Use Project EDDIE Materials: Adapting EDDIE materials for your Classroom

 EDDIE modules were designed with flexibility in mind so that they can be utilized in a wide variety of settings and individuals can adapt the module to fit their specific needs.
-Whether you're at a community college, large research institution, small or large class size - you will find the guidance you need to implement EDDIE materials in your environment.
+Whether you're at a community college, large research institution, or teaching a small or large class - you will find the guidance you need to implement EDDIE materials in your environment.

 Project EDDIE modules use a flexible "A-B-C" structure that scaffolds learning from novice to more advanced levels.
-The modules are scalable across different skill levels (novice to advanced), both within and across different types of institutions.
+The modules are scalable across different skill levels (novice to advanced), and both within and across different types of institutions.
 This structure allows for an instructor to choose how they want to use the materials in the classroom, where an instructor can adapt and adopt the module as needed for different contexts.
 For example, one instructor might teach the whole module, while another instructor might teach just A and B, or start with B, or assign C for homework.
 The progressive format creates on-ramps for greater student independence and engagement with the chosen data sets.
-The EDDIE community has used EDDIE materials in a variety of environmental related disciplines (hydrology, freshwater ecology, biology, and geosciences) and at a diversity of classroom settings.
+The EDDIE community has used EDDIE materials in a variety of environmental related disciplines (hydrology, freshwater ecology, biology, and geosciences) and in a diversity of classroom settings.
 Their stories, adaptions, and advice were captured in Instructor Stories to provide guidance for their colleagues looking to use EDDIE materials.